 One half teaspoon of ground cinnamon has as many antioxidants as a half cup of blueberries; a half teaspoon of dried oregano rivals three cups of raw spinach1

-In our sauerkrauts, green flax crackers, pemmican and even bone broth we enjoy added flavor and medicinal benefits of consciously elected herbs.
-Whenever I can, I try to to maximize the nutrient density of our food by packing it fill with as many of these herbs and spices as possible.
+Whenever I can, I try to to maximize the nutrient density of our keto diet by packing it fill with as many of these herbs and spices as possible.

 These herbs and spices can boost brain health, reduce inflammation and strengthen the immune system.
 The whole family can reap the health benefits of culinary herbs and spices.
 As a whole food source of nutrition, herbs and spices are safe in large doses.